alexwlchan/alexwlchan.net/src/_til/2025/2025-02-09-download-tumblr-avatars.md

 This URL will redirect you to the location of the actual image file -- the avatar URL in the example above redirects to `https://64.media.tumblr.com/avatar_fdf0635a9d74_512.png`.

-Most avatars seem to be PNG, but I have seen JPEG and GIFs go past as well.
+Most avatars are PNG, but I've seen a handful of avatars in other formats.

 Here's a Python snippet I wrote which will download the avatars to a filename with the appropriate extension: